stepas-toliautas/enccs-instructor-training/content/about-enccs.md

 their code to HPC, to learn novel programming languages or frameworks, or to deepen their knowledge of machine learning methods.

-> ## Best software practices
-> We cannot assume that ENCCS workshop participants are aware of best software development
-> practices.
-It is therefore recommended to adhere to good software development practices when teaching ENCCS workshops
-> (e.g. by using version control and testing in code examples), so that participants
-> become acquainted with them as a side benefit of attending a workshop.
-{: .callout}

 ---

 ```{discussion} Key features of ENCCS training